In support of the Native Woodland Conservation Scheme

 Native Woodland Conservation Scheme

-The Native Woodland Conservation Scheme (NWC) Training Courses are funded by the Forest Service of the Department of Agriculture, Food and the Marine.
-The 2024 Native Woodlands Scheme training days will be announced on our website as soon as they are scheduled.
-You can watch video clips of an NWS course that was held in Enniskerry, Co.
+The Native Woodland Conservation Scheme (NWC) Training Courses are funded by the Forest Service of the Department of Agriculture, Food and the Marine and the National and Parks and Wildlife Service.
+You can watch video clips of a Native Woodland Scheme course that was held in Enniskerry, Co.
 Wicklow back in December 2014 and October 2016 on our training information page.

 If you would like to be added to the waiting list for upcoming NWS training days please email info@woodlandsofireland.com with your name, location and contact number.